ukp1513/2pcf_mcf/README.md

 3. Random data file : _random\_galaxies_
 4. If blockwise bootstrap method, directory _bootstrap\_data_ with real and random BS files
 5. If jackknife method, directory _jackknife\_data_ with real and random JK files
+6. List of properties: _propertylist.txt_ .
+This file should have the headers of property columns in the real data file.

 #### FILE COLUMNS (seperated by tabspace, all input files should have the header):